Hello friends,

 # If you want, you can also add aloe vera gel or a few drops of essential oil like lavender oil or ylang ylang oil to your homemade rice water for extra benefits.

-Do this rice water treatment once a week and you will see that your hair fall is in control and your locks more manageable and healthy after 3 to 4 weeks.
+Do this rice water treatment once a week and you will see that your hair fall is in control and your locks more manageable and healthier after 3 to 4 weeks.

 How to Use Rice Water for Skin